nhlanhlacliq/longest-common-substring/README.md

 # String similarity strength indicator
 ### longest common substring

-Checks for similarity between two strings.
+Checks for strength of similarity between two strings.

 Returns the number of same letters, common substring and percentage value of the string's similarities.